EoinOKelly/Epic-KFC/server/docs/architecture/network_architecture.md

 - The gateway-to-VM hop is internal HTTP.
 - FastAPI HTTPS/HSTS enforcement is not implemented in application code.
 - In-memory rate limiting is not distributed.
+- Blockchain anchor confirmation is not completed by the FastAPI request path.
 - PostgreSQL and FastAPI run on the same VM for the prototype.
 - Certificate renewal and gateway configuration are operational responsibilities outside this repository.